-The State of Florida Issues COVID-19 Updates
+The State of Florida issues COVID-19 updates

 FLORIDA DIVISION OF EMERGENCY MANAGEMENT

-- This week, FDEM will continue the unprecedented push of personal protective equipment (PPE) to first responders and health care workers.
+- This week, the Division is making another major push of PPE to support health care workers in long-term care facilities.
 This includes:

 - Find more information on DEM’s response to COVID-19 here.